 As the Salisbury Journal's Motoring Blogger, I'm often (okay twice) asked how much a specific vehicle is worth.
-This may sound like a simple question, but valuations are not as straightforward as
+This may sound like a simple question, but valuations are not as straightforward as some motorists assume.

 Let's consider an example.
 The current value of a 2008 Jaguar XJ8 4.2 V8 Sovereign ranges from £24,000 to £28,000.
 This is because vehicles actually have four distinct values.
 These are: